Asashou/notes/05_numpy_mpl/05_numpy_mpl.md

         - set numpy error setting using e.g. `np.seterr(over='raise')` to "raise" an *error* on overflow, which stops execution of your code, more strict than a *warning*
             - `np.seterr()` returns old settings before setting new ones

-- exercise: create a 1D array of length 1 million that's suitable for storing integer values ranging from -1000 to 1000, while using as little memory as possible
+- exercise: create an empty 1D array (using `np.zeros`) of length 1 million that can store values integer values from -1000 to 1000
+    - which dtype can do so while using the least memory?
     - how many bytes of memory do you predict it will use?
     - check `a.nbytes` to see if you got it right
     - is it safe to add/subtract two such arrays to/from each other?